HSSI School Partners

 Menlo-Atherton High School

 Menlo-Atherton High is a large public high school that is part of the Sequoia Union High School District, located in Menlo Park.
-M-A’s 49ers Academy High School Program is a program within the school that serves youth at the high school, mostly from East Palo Alto, providing case management, individualized support, and an after-school homework space.
+M-A’s resource center serves youth at the high school, mostly from East Palo Alto, providing case management, individualized support, and an after-school homework space.
 The Computer Academy is a learning community within the school for 140 students from historically marginalized communities.